suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #esdh-example title="COSE_Encrypt Example for ES-DH"}

-The encrypted firmware (with a line feed added) was:
+The encrypted payload (with a line feed added) was:

 ~~~
 {::include examples/encrypted-payload-es-ecdh.hex}
 ~~~

 # Firmware Updates on IoT Devices with Flash Memory

+Note: This section is specific to firmware images and does not apply to
+generic software, configuration data, and machine learning models.

 Flash memory on microcontrollers is a type of non-volatile memory that erases
 data in units called blocks, pages or sectors and re-writes data at byte level